Damian Hinds: In government

 At the 2010 general election, Hinds was elected as Member of Parliament for East Hampshire with 56.8% of the vote and a majority of 13,467.

 Hinds sat on the Education Select Committee between 2010 and 2012.
 He was also a member of the Public Bill Committee for the Defence Reform Act 2014.

 At the 2015 general election, Hinds was re-elected as MP for East Hampshire with an increased vote share of 60.7% and an increased majority of 25,147.

 In the run-up to the referendum of 2016, he campaigned in favour of the UK remaining in the European Union.
 He was made Minister of State for Employment by Prime Minister Theresa May on 17 July 2016.

 Hinds was again re-elected at the snap 2017 general election with an increased vote share of 63.6% and an increased majority of 25,852.

 In the 2018 cabinet reshuffle he was appointed as Secretary of State for Education, succeeding Justine Greening, who resigned rather than changing position.

 In January 2018, Hinds spoke in Parliament about his interest in the Catholic education sector and the admissions rules that apply to faith free schools.

 During his tenure as education secretary, Hinds introduced First Aid and CPR courses to school curriculums and launched a campaign to increase awareness of the importance of technical skills and apprenticeships' education.

 Hinds lost his post as education secretary on 24 July 2019 following the appointment of Boris Johnson as prime minister.

 At the 2019 general election, Hinds was again re-elected, with a decreased vote share of 58.8% and a decreased majority of 19,696.

 Hinds returned to government on 13 August 2021 as Minister of State for Security following the resignation of James Brokenshire on health grounds.
 In a cabinet reshuffle on 15 September 2021 his ministerial title changed to Minister of State for Security and Borders.
 He resigned as minister on 7 July 2022, amid the July 2022 United Kingdom government crisis.

 In opposition

 At the 2024 general election, Hinds was again re-elected, with a decreased vote share of 36.9% and a decreased majority of 1,275.

 On 8 July 2024, Hinds was appointed as Shadow Secretary of State for Education in Rishi Sunak's shadow cabinet.
 When Kemi Badenoch won the leadership election, he was removed from the shadow cabinet.
 In December 2024, he replaced Mims Davies on the Culture, Media and Sport Committee.

+In August 2026, Hinds was appointed Shadow Secretary of State for Health and Social Care during the 2026 British shadow cabinet reshuffle by Conservative leader Kemi Badenoch.
+He had previously been a backbencher.